mad-ben/UE5VoxelTerrainDemo/README.md

 >
 > That's why I decided to stop development.
 >
-> If you'd like to see an example of using the plugin, check out this link.
-[UE5 Voxel Terrain Template](https://github.com/bw2012/UE5VoxelTerrainTemplate)
+> If you'd like to see an example of using the plugin, check out this link: [UE5 Voxel Terrain Template](https://github.com/bw2012/UE5VoxelTerrainTemplate)
+>
+> You can also check out a playable demo of my open-world sandbox RPG, based on the voxel terrain plugin: [DarkLithosphere](https://mega.nz/file/mKoSQDTD#H9zhTK-HGyCfolQuhSGCJ-jOSXfA_IlOsWVU5xPTAgU)

 > [!NOTE]
 > Tested with Unreal Engine 5.3.1 [Windows 10] [Ubuntu 20.04] [Ubuntu 22.04]